frankie290651/Tablet-Mode-Watcher/README.md

 # Tablet Mode Watcher

-Tablet Mode Watcher is a utility that makes Windows switch between slate and tablet mode when the keyboard is detached or attached.
+Tablet Mode Watcher is a utility that makes Windows switch between slate mode (aka tablet mode) and laptop mode when the keyboard is detached or attached.
 NOTE: This tool was developed specifically for the Asus PZ13 and requires administrator privileges.

 Status: Stable